syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 ![](SfDataGrid_images/ColumnSizer_img4.png)

-N> If any column is specified a width explicitly using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~Width.html) property then that column is not considered ColumnSizing width and skipped while applying the ColumnSizer for grid columns.
+N> If any column is specified a width explicitly using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~Width.html) property then that column is not considered for Column sizing the width and skipped while applying the ColumnSizer for grid columns.

 ## How to

 ### Apply ColumnSizer for a particular column

-You can apply ColumnSizer to individual columns using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~DefaultColumnWidth.html) property.
-The `GridColumn.ColumnSizer` property takes the same values as the `SfDataGrid.ColumnSizer` and applies width to that particular column based on the ColumnSizer value.
+SfDataGrid allows you to setting the ColumnSizer for particular columns using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~DefaultColumnWidth.html) property.

 The following code example illustrates how to apply `ColumnSizer` for a particular column.

 {% highlight c# %}
 GridTextColumn textColumn = new GridTextColumn();